sweeneys/fair-flexible-energy-market/README.md

 # REPO DESCRIPTION / OBJECTIVE

-- This repo is for allocating energy according to the methodology described in [link to paper].
+- This repo is for allocating energy according to the methodology described in https://arxiv.org/pdf/2407.20814v1.

 - It is required to provide input datasets for supply and consumption.
 Consumption should be split into essential consumption and flexible consumption which can be done using repo https://github.com/sweeneys/consumption-characteriser.